ELPatitoLoco/ScriptedEvents-Wiki-Clone/Conditions.md

 * `=` - Compares two numerical sides and returns true if they are equal in value.

 ## AND/OR
-The keywords `AND` and `OR` can be used to join multiple conditions together into one single action.
-ANDs are always calculated __after__ ORs (see cases 6 and 7 for examples).
+The keywords `AND` and `OR` can be used to join multiple conditions together into one single action (cases 6-9).
+By default, ANDs have higher priorities over ORs.
+However, parenthesis can be used to determine the order at which the operators are read (see cases 8 and 9 for examples of this).

 ## Examples
 ### Case 1